Principal component analysis for Gaussian process posteriors: Experimental results

 \section{Experimental results}

-In this Section, we demonstrate the effectiveness of the proposed method as multi-task learning and meta-learning.
-We compare the performance of GP-ePCA and that of GP for training and test tasks.
+In this Section, we demonstrate the effectiveness of the proposed method.
+We compare the performance of sparse GP-ePCA, ICM~\citep{Bonilla2007}, Hierarchical Bayes-based GP (HBGP)~\citep{Yu2005} and Single-task sparse GP by using an artificial dataset and two real datasets, where ICM is implemented by GPy\footnote{ https://github.com/SheffieldML/GPy}.
+We also compare the calculation time of exact GP-ePCA and sparse GP-ePCA.